For Researchers

 2025 Request for Proposals

-RFPs are now open for the Misophonia Research Impact Award (providing a maximum of $500,000 in support for independent investigators and $200,000 for postdocs), and the Misophonia Data Discovery Award (providing a maximum of $75,000 for independent investigators, postdocs, and graduate-level students).
+RFPs are now open for the Misophonia Research Impact Award (providing up to $500,000 in support for independent investigators and up to $200,000 for postdocs), and the Misophonia Data Discovery Award (providing up to $75,000 for independent investigators, postdocs, and graduate-level students).

 Request for Proposals Virtual Q&A

 Interested in learning more about our request for proposals or have a question?
-Join our informational Q&A session on November 15, 2024 at 11am ET.
-Registration required.
-Recording will be sent to all who register.
+Watch our informational Q&A session through the link below.

 Scientific Funding Opportunities